Celebrate Hispanic Heritage Month: Honoring Rich Cultures & Histories

 Sylvia Mendez and the Presidential Medal of Freedom

-Sylvia Mendez is a civil rights hero who helped break down school segregation barriers.
+Sylvia Mendez is a civil rights who helped break down school segregation barriers.
 President Barack Obama honored her with the Presidential Medal of Freedom on February 15, 2011 (National Archives).
 Her journey started when she was denied entry to a “whites-only” school, sparking the Mendez v.
 Westminster case that challenged segregation in California schools.

 Ellen Ochoa, First Hispanic Woman Astronaut